 Introduction to Lean Logistics

-The Lean Logistic concept is part and parcel of experiencing your business unfold before your very eyes.
-Setting up deliverables and arranging the supply chain with Lean Logistics management is what it looks at from a business point of view.
+The Lean Logistic concept is part and parcel of experiencing your business unfold before your eyes.
+Setting up deliverables and supply chain with Lean Logistics for business efficiency.
 Lean Logistics looks at reducing the waste that is created at all checkpoints along the supply chain and uses the concepts of Lean to eliminate these wastes under clear supervision and process improvement efforts.

 Lean Logistic

 What are businesses made of?
 What are the main components of a business?
 How important is profit to your business?
 Where can you make the cut and elevate your business to achieve the targets you set?
-What do businesses really require?
-Deep down in our minds, we all know the answers to these questions, and in order to fulfill the ideas we have, we work towards incorporating various successful techniques and frameworks to get the desired output for the business we are running.
-Whether you’re an entrepreneur or a project manager contributing to a small- or large-scale business, it comes down to how you open up the Pandora’s Box and unleash for your business all the needed methods to get those ROIs ringing in.
+What do businesses require?
+We all know the answers to these questions deep down in our minds.
+Incorporating successful techniques and frameworks for desired business outcomes.
+Whether you’re an entrepreneur or a project manager contributing to a small- or large-scale business, it comes down to how you open Pandora’s Box and unleash all the needed methods to get those ROIs ringing in for your business.

-Businesses are essentially made up of valued and hard-working employees collaborating to indulge in investments and gather enough customers so as to render goods, products, or services that will be exchanged in a manner to make a profit.
-As businesses are running into the race to get the farthest when it comes to increasing overall throughput, thus, affecting results, more and more companies are investing in methodologies and strategies to increase the effectiveness of logistics and, subsequently, enrich their product catalog.
+Businesses are essentially made up of valued and hard-working employees collaborating to indulge in investments and gather enough customers to render goods, products, or services that will be exchanged to make a profit.
+Companies invest in logistics strategies to enhance product catalogs and increase throughput.

 What is Lean Logistics?

-All of the attributes and principles mentioned above form up to be the basic fundamentals of Lean Logistics, and this is what we will dive into now before heading on to what can Lean Logistics do for your business and how.
+The attributes and principles mentioned above are the basic fundamentals of Lean Logistics.
+We will dive into this before heading to what Lean Logistics can do for your business and how.

-Every business is pushing the envelope a mile ahead to make the cut and gain a solid competitive edge above their counterparts in the same industry.
-Reducing time, costs, and inventory is what seems to crop up as the needs of the hour for businesses to be able to achieve maximum success.
+Businesses strive for a competitive edge by pushing boundaries and gaining industry advantage.
+Reducing time, costs, and inventory seems to crop up as the needs of the hour for businesses to achieve maximum success.

-Cutting the chase to understand Lean Logistics, you can effectively describe it as an efficient way to recognize and eliminate activities that show up as wasteful in the supply chain so as to increase the product flow and the speed at which the product is belted out.
+Cutting the chase to understand Lean Logistics, you can effectively describe it as an efficient way to recognize and eliminate activities that appear wasteful in the supply chain to increase the product flow and the speed at which the product is belted out.

-Logistics Management comes across as a key component in any business, manufacturing, or production setup.
-It is that part of the supply chain where all the planning, implementation, and monitoring and controlling takes place in order to perfect the pace of the flow of products and goods.
-Be it the forward or reverse flow of these goods and products and services, from the point of origin of these entities through till the point of consumption, that is, the customers; adding a pinch of Lean Manufacturing concepts within this and, bingo! you have a winning formula at hand.
+Logistics Management is a key component in any business, manufacturing, or production setup.
+This phase of the supply chain manages product flow through planning, implementation, monitoring, and control for optimal efficiency.
+Be it the forward or reverse flow of these goods and products and services, from the point of origin of these entities to the point of consumption, that is, the customers, adding a pinch of Lean Manufacturing concepts within this and, bingo!
+You have a winning formula at hand.

-Each step taken in Lean Logistics aims at making the qualitative separation of processes into value-adding and non-value-adding processes within the supply chain, with a view to eliminating all the non-value adding processes.
+Each step taken in Lean Logistics aims at making the qualitative separation of processes into value-adding and non-value-adding processes within the supply chain, with a view to eliminating all the non-value-adding processes.
 Contributing to this aspect of the introduction of Lean Logistics is its driving factor, Lean thinking.
-Let’s have a quick sneak-peek into what is Lean thinking in the next section.
+Let’s have a quick sneak peek into what lean thinking is in the next section.

 Lean Thinking

 To completely implement Lean Logistics, Lean thinking should be a major part of your planning, implementing, and controlling phases.
-At each point in the way, you will need to think about making process choices in the direction of Lean.
-Organizations that employ Lean thinking within their supply chain workflows have noticed considerable amounts of benefits reaped from the move.
-Customer service quality increased by manifold, and the environmental impact of the reduction in waste was highly magnified.
+At each point, you will need to think about making process choices in the direction of Lean.
+Organizations that employ Lean thinking within their supply chain workflows have noticed considerable benefits reaped from the move.
+Customer service quality increased manifold, and the environmental impact of the reduction in waste was highly magnified.
 It even improved their corporate citizenship in the long run.

-Originated from a Japanese manufacturing method, including Lean Manufacturing, Lean Logistics gained the Lean thinking concept and incorporated it within the supply chain mechanism to benefit from.
-With minimal resources and timelines given to production units and further on to internal and external logistics, Lean thinking made it possible to eliminate wastes considerable, ushering in the best practices for when in a crunched resource/time situation.
+Lean Logistics evolved from Japanese manufacturing methods, incorporating Lean thinking to optimize the supply chain.
+With minimal resources and timelines given to production units and further on to internal and external logistics, Lean thinking made it possible to eliminate wastes considerably, ushering in the best practices for when in a crunched resource/time situation.

-Lean thinking involved the culture of attaining perfection through constantly checking and measuring the waste along the supply chain and deploying ways and means of reducing and, eventually, completely eliminating them.
+Lean thinking aims for perfection by continuously measuring and reducing waste throughout the supply chain.
 Thus, reinstating complete product value.
-This would also mean that customers wouldn’t be paying for the excess you lost due to elaborate waste along the supply line.
-With a reduction in total overall cost, customers turned out to be happy, and in turn, the business grew, making it possible for customers to purchase the products and reckon for their high quality.
+This would also mean customers wouldn’t pay for the excess you lost due to elaborate waste along the supply line.
+Reducing the total overall cost made customers happy.
+In turn, the business grew, making it possible for customers to purchase the products and reckon for their high quality.

-- Mapping out the Value Stream of the Supply Chain – Once you know the value you are looking out for, map the workflow along the supply chain and check if there are non-value adding processes in the stream.
-With knowledge of this, you are in a position to eliminate redundant, non-productive processes and save on equivalent time and resources, thus, boosting your lead time and cutting down on excessive cost.
+- Mapping out the Value Stream of the Supply Chain – Once you know the value you seek, map the workflow along the supply chain and check if there are non-value-adding processes in the stream.
+With this knowledge, you can eliminate redundant, non-productive processes and save on equivalent time and resources, thus boosting your lead time and reducing excessive costs.
 Hold the stream against the value specified by customers and check again.
-This way, you will know how close you are to the value needed by your customers and where there is a deviation or wastage further still.
+This way, you will know how close you are to the value your customers need and where there is a further deviation or wastage.

-- Creating a Product Flow – Here, you can jot down a workflow along the supply chain that is devoid of any process loops or interruptions, downtimes, or inventories.
+- Creating a Product Flow – Here, you can jot down a supply chain workflow devoid of any process loops or interruptions, downtimes, or inventories.
 You will now have a smooth process at hand in the paradigm of Lean Logistics.

-- Luring Customers for a Long Stay – Enable manufacturing only as per demand from customers.
+- Luring Customers for a Long Stay – Enable manufacturing only per customer demand.
 This will imply that demand information is clear through the supply chain.

-How you manage your lean logistics and supply chain is very essential for those business graphs to be skyrocketing.
-Already holding the position of the most-legacy-issues ridden within a business, logistics have never really stepped down from the highest point there.
-But, with recent methodologies invading the logistics and supply chain, it’s becoming easier for managers to adopt such tools and techniques under the paradigm of Lean Logistics to get waste reduced and the increase in process performance.
+Managing your lean logistics and supply chain is essential for those business graphs to skyrocket.
+Logistics, often plagued by legacy issues, remains a significant business challenge.
+But, with recent methodologies invading the logistics and supply chain, it’s becoming easier for managers to adopt such tools and techniques under the Lean Logistics paradigm to reduce waste and increase process performance.
 Let’s dive into how you can affect your business through Lean Logistics and what you need to be keeping a careful eye on while implementing this world-famous technique.

 Incorporating the Concept

-While we know what Lean Logistics is, and we also have our fingers wrapped around the concept of Lean thinking, so all we need to do now is incorporate this concept into your supply chain.
-Doing so will help you meet market standards and customer demands in a timely manner and one that produces the least or no waste.
+While we know what Lean Logistics is and have our fingers wrapped around Lean thinking, all we need to do now is incorporate this concept into your supply chain.
+Doing so will help you meet market standards and customer demands on time and produce the least or no waste.
 This mostly affects the transportation process when it comes to logistics.

-Applying Lean Logistics has prompted managers to look beyond simply transporting goods from point A to point B. With the implementation of Lean Logistics, managers are looking at complete utilization of resources and space and have even seen a reduction in time spent in transportation.
+Applying Lean Logistics has prompted managers to look beyond transporting goods from point A to point B. With the implementation of Lean Logistics, managers are looking at the complete utilization of resources and space and have even seen a reduction in time spent on transportation.
 All these while still adhering to timely deliveries to point B.

 Image source: pixabay.comAn early technique used by Lean Logistics is the one called “Milk Run”.
 This would mean gathering goods from multiple locations while on a single trip to that point B, thus, in an effort to utilize complete space and save on fuel costs.